Quansight/Quansight-website/apps/labs/posts/numpy-string-ufuncs.md

 It does the following:
 - Specifies that the input dtypes are the ones that should be used for passing information to the loop.
-In doing so, it also ensures that the dtypes are in canonical representation, meaning in the native byte order of the underlying system.
+In doing so, it also ensures that the dtypes are in canonical representation, meaning in the underlying system's native byte order.
-- For the output dtype (`loop_descrs[2]`), we create a new descriptor instance from one of the inputs (either one would be fine), and then add the element size of the other one.
+- For the output dtype (`loop_descrs[2]`), we create a new descriptor instance from one of the inputs (either one would be fine), and then add the other's element size.
 This way, we get an output dtype with a size that's equal to the sum of the sizes of the two input dtypes.

 After registering the `resolve_descriptors` function, everything works correctly